-- if he were ill; wenn er krank wäre-if he was ill; s'il était malade. - sie glaubt, er wäre krank-sie glaubt, dass er krank ist ; she believes he is ill ; elle croit qu'il est malade. - damit wären wir fertig-I hope we are through now; espérons que c'est fini. - le premier qui soit arrivé-the first who has arrived; der erste, der angekommen ist.
+if he were ill ; wenn er krank wäre-if he was ill ; s'il était malade.

+- sie glaubt, er wäre krank-sie glaubt, dass er krank ist ; she believes he is ill ; elle croit qu'il est malade. - sie glaubt nicht, er wäre krank ; elle ne croit pas qu'il soit malade she does not believe that he is ill. - damit wären wir fertig-I hope we are through now; espérons que c'est fini.

+le premier qui soit arrivé-the first who has arrived ; der erste, der angekommen ist.

-1 Russian by or b can hardly be called a verbal form any longer: it is added to što 'that' or jesli 'if' or to the verb, e.g. jesli b ja znal or znal by ja 'if I knew,' 'if I had known.'
+1 Russian by or b can hardly be called a verbal form any longer: it is added to δto 'that' or jest 'if' or to the verb, e.g. jest b ja znal or znal by ja 'if I knew,' 'if I had known.'

-- je cherche un homme qui puisse me le dire-I am looking for a man who can tell me that; ich suche einen mann, der mir das sagen kann (or : könnte). - quoiqu'il soit réellement riche-though he is really rich; obgleich er wirklich reich ist.
+- je cherche un homme qui puisse me le dire-I am looking for a man who can tell me that; ich suche einen mann, der mir das sagen kann (or : könnte). - quoiqu'il soit réellement Ache-though he is really rich; obgleich er wirklich reich ist.

 If there are thus many divergences, there are also certain general tendencies common to languages of our family.
-The indicative is generally used in relative clauses and clauses introduced by local and temporal conjunctions (where, when, while). unless (in some languages) an intention is implied or the clauses express the thought of some other person than the speaker or With regard to condition, the subjunctive is most often writer. required if impossibility is implied (in "clauses of rejected or, better, of rejecting condition," or "contrary-to-fact-condition "), though even there English tends to get rid of the subjunctive; greater hesitation is found when the possibility is admitted, but the speaker "wants to guard himself from endorsing the truth or realization of the statement" (NED); and finally the indicative is required when the two ideas are not really meant as conditioning and conditioned, but as equally true : "if he was rich, he was openhanded too," i.e. he was both, though these two things do not always go together; the meaning of the conditional form may be said to be: if you admit that he was rich, you must admit also that he was open-handed; cp. "she is fifty if she is a day."1 Similar considerations hold good with regard to concession (though he were. was. be. is).
+The indicative is generally used in relative clauses and clauses introduced by local and temporal conjunctions (where, when, while), unless (in some languages) an intention is implied or the clauses express the thought of some other person than the speaker or writer.
+With regard to condition, the subjunctive is most often required if impossibility is implied (in "clauses of rejected or, better, of rejecting condition," or "contrary-to-fact-condition"), though even there English tends to get rid of the subjunctive; greater hesitation is found when the possibility is admitted, but the speaker "wants to guard himself from endorsing the truth or realization of the statement" (NED); and finally the indicative is required when the two ideas are not really meant as conditioning and conditioned, but as equally true : " if he was rich, he was openhanded too," i.e. he was both, though these two things do not always go together; the meaning of the conditional form may be said to be : if you admit that he was rich, you must admit also that he was open-handed; cp. "she is fifty if she is a day."1 Similar considerations hold good with regard to concession (though he were, was, be, is).